 Risks Associated with Growth Stocks

 Growth stocks are characterised as a risky investment venture.
-This is because these companies aim to generate profits by gaining a significant market advantage, through aggressive business strategies.
+This is because these companies aim to generate profits by gaining significant market advantage, through aggressive business strategies.
 Such companies tend to forgo on dividend payments for reinvestment for expansion purposes, which is a major disadvantage to investors.

 In case a business churns out losses, in the long run, investors stand to lose out on total investment undertaken, as no dividend payments are realised during the lock-in period.